 The Newport Police Department is committed to providing the public with access to public records, while protecting from disclosure information about individuals maintained that would constitute an unwarranted invasion of personal privacy.
 R.I.
 Gen. Laws Section 38-2-1.
 The Newport Police Department provides numerous public documents to the public, media and attorneys daily in the ordinary course of business.
 However, for any person, who does not desire to make an oral request, wishes to make a formal written request or the request needs clarification, please complete the written form.
 Pursuant to R.I.
 Gen. Laws Section 38-2-3(c.), the Newport Police Department has established the following procedure regarding access to public records:

 - Please inform the officer/clerk at the front desk that you wish to make a request for public records.
-Lieutenant Frank Rosa is the Public Records Officer for the Newport Police Department (telephone number 401-847-1306).
+Lieutenant Kevin Moreira is the Public Records Officer for the Newport Police Department (telephone number 401-847-1306).
 The hours for the Records Department are 8:00 PM to 7:00 PM, Monday through Friday.

 - The clerk will provide you with a form to complete, which lets this Department know the precise public documents you seek and assists us in processing your request in an expeditious manner.
 The form is also available online.